 Milka Bamond served as a Rosie in Detroit, where she worked at Briggs & Stratton.
 During the war, the plant was converted from manufacturing small engines, to building wingtips and tails for B-17s.

 The child of an immigrant coal miner, Milka credits her service as a Rosie to her realization of the American Dream.
-Supporting the war effort not only gave her immense pride, it also gave her financial freedom.

 Laura Millican Spriggs